facebookresearch/PyTorch-BigGraph/README.md

 PBG is designed to scale to huge graphs via
 - Graph partitioning, which allows PBG to train models that are too large to fit in memory
 - Optional distributed execution across multiple machines
-- Multi-threaded (HOGWILD) execution on each machine
+- Multi-threaded execution on each machine
-- Batched negative sampling, allowing for processing >1 million edges/sec/machine with 100 negative edges per positive edge
+- Batched negative sampling, allowing for processing >1 million edges/sec/machine with 100 negatives per edge
-- Implemented entirely in PyTorch with flexible configuration for models,

 PBG is *not* for model exploration with exotic models on small graphs, e.g. graph convnets, deep networks, etc.

 ## Requirements

-Python 3.6+
+- Python 3.6+
-Pytorch 1.0+
+- Pytorch 1.0+
+- No GPU required
-No GPU required.
-We recommend a machine with a high number of cores, as training speed will be proportional to number of cores.
+- We recommend a machine with a high number of cores for fast training on large graphs

+**Distributed mode only:**
-**Distributed mode:** Multiple machines with a shared filesystem (for checkpointing).
-We recommend at least 10Gbps bandwidth between machines.
-Distributed execution uses [torch.distributed](https://pytorch.org/docs/stable/distributed.html), which uses the Gloo package which runs on top of TCP or MPI.
+- Multiple machines with a shared filesystem (for checkpointing).
+- at least 10Gbps bandwidth between machines recommended
+- PBG uses [torch.distributed](https://pytorch.org/docs/stable/distributed.html), which uses the Gloo package which runs on top of TCP or MPI.

 ## Getting Started

 1. Make sure you have Python 3.6+ installed.
 We recommend [Anaconda](https://www.anaconda.com/download) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 2. Install [Pytorch](https://pytorch.org/get-started/locally/).
 3. `git clone https://github.com/facebookresearch/pytorch-biggraph`
-4. `cd pytorch-biggraph``
+4. `cd pytorch-biggraph`
+5. `pip install -r requirements.txt`
-5. `python setup.py install
+6. `python setup.py install`

 TODO @lerks what about conda/pip?

 ### Example Datasets

-We've included some scripts that train embeddings for some example dataset from [our paper](http://arxiv.org/FIXME) end-to-end.
+PBG contains scripts to train embeddings for some example datasets from the [PBG paper](http://arxiv.org/FIXME) end-to-end.
 That includes downloading the datasets, converting them to the partitioned PBG format, training the embedding, and evaluating the quality of the embeddings.

 ```
-cd pytorch-biggraph/examples
 # train an embedding for the fb15k knowledge graph dataset
 # TODO info about dynrel mode
-python fb15k.py
+python examples/fb15k.py

 # train an embedding for livejournal's interaction graph
-python livejournal.py
+python examples/livejournal.py
 ```

 ### Your Own Dataset